instagibbs/bolts/XX-eltoo-peer-protocol.md

 ### Committing Updates So Far: `update_signed`

-When a node has changes for the shared update for an eltoo channel, it can apply them, sign the resulting transaction (as defined in [BOLT #3](03-transactions.md)), and send a `update_signed` message.
+When a node has changes for the shared update for an eltoo channel, it can apply them, sign the resulting transaction (as defined in [BOLT #??](XX-eltoo-transactions.md)), and send a `update_signed` message.

-Once the recipient of `update_signed` checks the signatures and knows it has a valid new update transaction, it replies with its own `update_signed_ack` message over the same transactions to ACK the updates and finalize it.
+Once the recipient of `update_signed` checks the partial signature and knows it has a valid new update transaction, it replies with its own `update_signed_ack` message over the same transactions and its own partial signature to ACK the updates and finalize the state update.

 1. type: 32775 (`update_signed`)
 2. data: